Create email campaigns

 Automatic bot detection in emails

 We use the honeypot link solution.
 It's based on adding an invisible link that real humans can't click, but bots do.
 Every tracked click on the honeypot link is identified with a status containing a special value clicked_honeypot.
-This feature doesn't suppress any events but provides the necessary data to let your analytics sort it out.
+This feature doesn't suppress any events.
+It provides the necessary data to let your analytics sort it out.

-This feature won't identify 100% of bots because this isn't technically possible.
-There's no universal solution, and bots are constantly changing and trying to identify themselves as real humans to prevent being identified by spam creators.
+This feature won't identify 100% of bots.
+This isn't technically possible.
+There's no universal solution.
+Bots are constantly changing and trying to identify themselves as real humans.
+This prevents them from being identified by spam creators.

 Reliable email clicks

-We developed the Reliable Email Clicks feature to keep up with ever-changing email privacy standards and help with evaluating click behavior.
+We developed the Reliable Email Clicks feature to keep up with ever-changing email privacy standards.
+It helps with evaluating click behavior.

-This option is available in email click map or predefined email evaluation dashboard.
-By default, the toggle is turned on to provide reliable and trustworthy data for your evaluation.
+This option is available in the email click map or predefined email evaluation dashboard.
+By default, the toggle is turned on.
+This provides reliable and trustworthy data for your evaluation.

-By enabling the Reliable Email Clicks filter, you can ensure that metrics more accurately reflect genuine user engagement, free from bot activity influence.
+By enabling the Reliable Email Clicks filter, you can ensure that metrics more accurately reflect genuine user engagement.
+They're free from bot activity influence.
 However, if you need to include bot clicks for specific purposes or research, you can disable the filter with a single click.

-When a user-agent is identified as a bot, the property bot = true is added to the campaign event, and it's subsequently excluded in reporting.
+When a user-agent is identified as a bot, the property bot = true is added to the campaign event.
+It's subsequently excluded in reporting.

 Note

-Email campaigns generate campaign events for all customers in the audience of the campaign, covering actions from the email being sent from Bloomreach Engagement to customers opening and clicking the email.
+Email campaigns generate campaign events for all customers in the audience of the campaign.
+These events cover actions from the email being sent to customers opening and clicking the email.
 Learn more about email campaign tracking and bounce management.

 Clone to another project